catonis/Vectors/README.md

 ### Vector2D.py :
 Child class of SimpleVector.
 This is to be used in 2D vector operations only.

+### Vector2D.txt :
+Doctest file for the Vector2D class.

 ### vector_class.py : No longer updated.
 The old vector class prototype.
 Use SimpleVector.py instead.